siv2r/bip-frost-signing/README.md

 ### General Signing Flow

 FROST signing is designed to be executed by a predetermined number of signer participants, referred to as _NUM_PARTICIPANTS_.
-This value is a positive non-zero integer that MUST be at least _MIN_PARTICIPANTS_ and MUST NOT exceed _MAX_PARTICIPANTS_.
+This value is a positive non-zero integer that MUST be at least `t` and MUST NOT exceed `n`.
 Therefore, the selection of signing participants from the participant group must be performed outside the signing protocol, prior to its initiation.

 Whenever the signing participants want to sign a message, the basic order of operations to create a threshold-signature is as follows: